Edwardsburgh/Cardinal: Later history

 In 1673, the French, working with indigenous tribes from the area, built a storehouse on Old Breeches River, now known as Johnstown Creek.
 This storehouse was used to hold supplies en route to upriver trading posts such as Fort Frontenac (now, Kingston) until 1758.
 In 1759, The French settlers built Fort de Lévis on Chimney Island, in the Saint Lawrence River just off of Johnstown, between it and Ogdensburg.
 The purpose of this fort was to protect the Saint Lawrence River from the British.
 It was captured by Major-General Jeffrey Amherst in August 1760 during the Battle of the Thousand Islands.
 The island on which the fort once stood was permanently flooded during the construction of the Saint Lawrence Seaway.

-In 1784, loyal subjects of British King George III arrived, fleeing the American Revolution.
-The first settlement of 166 settled in Royal Township #6 (subsequently renamed Edwardsburg) at Johnstown, named after Sir William Johnson, an Irish official in the British empire.
+In 1784, British loyalists from the United States arrived, fleeing the American Revolution.
+The first settlement of 166 settled in Royal Township #6 (subsequently renamed Edwardsburg) at Johnstown, named after Sir William Johnson, an Irish-born British Army official in the British empire.
 By 1789, the loyalists had built a town site in one-acre lots, with streets named after the family of George III.
 It remains so today, with the exception of one street.

 The drawing of lots in Edwardsburgh was unusual in that every loyalist head-of-household drew from a hat, giving one and all an equal chance at receiving the most desirable piece of land, close to the river at the front of the settlement.